smaiht/baumanki/README.md

 # baumanki
-Simple Chrome Ext. that allows you to download any files from "baumanki.net" in 1 click.
+A Simple Chrome Extension that allows you to download any file from "baumanki.net" in 1 click (removes 30 seconds wait).